 Learn More: Pinterest

-Give each child a part of a comic strip to describe to their classmate as well as they can.
-Have kids move quickly trying to find their comic strip match by describing and listening to their partners.
-They’ll love the excitement this game brings as it’s fast-paced and incorporates reading, and speaking.
+Get your kids chatting by playing comic book chaos!
+Give each child a part of a comic strip and challenge them to describe it to their classmates as well as they can.
+Have your kids move quickly trying to find the person with the comic strip that matches theirs.
+They’ll love the excitement this game brings as it’s fast-paced and it incorporates reading and speaking.
+Copy and cut up some popular comic books or you could have a go at creating your own!

 17. Trapped on a Desert Island